rregister87/blockparty/README.md

     $gutter: 2em,
 );
 ```
 Feel free to override the `grid` variable with your own settings in your project file, but be sure to provide all necessary parameters.
+Gutters can be in whatever unit you want!
 ## The Grid System
 The first component of the grid system is the `container` mixin.
 This concept should be familiar to anyone who has used a responsive framework previously.
 Simply pass the mixin a number value, and it will create a div with a maximum width property.
 If no width is specified, the defined default value will be used.
 ```css
 @include container(1200px);
 ```

 The second necessary component of the grid system is the `row` mixin.
 This will apply clearfixes, and avoid layout issues caused by floats.
-Apply this mixin to any element that contains a use of the `columns` mixin.
+Apply this mixin to any element that contains children using the `columns` mixin.
 ```css
 @include row();
 ```

 In coordination with the `container` and `row` mixins, BlockParty creates a float based grid system by utilizing the `columns` mixin.
 Simply specify a number of columns that the element should span, relative to the number of columns in the layout.
-If you are using the `columns` mixin outside of the `layout` mixin, the default number of columns will be used.
+If you are using the `columns` mixin outside of the `layout` mixin, the default number of columns specified in your `grid` variable will be used.
 ```css
 @include columns(6);
 ```

 ## Pushing and Pulling Columns
 BlockParty has support for re-ordering columns using the `push` and `pull` mixins.
 Simply specify a number of columns, similar to the `columns` mixin. `Push` moves elements to the right, while `pull` moves elements to the left.
 This becomes quite useful for re-ordering content when used in combination with the media query mixins described below.
+Like the `columns` mixin, the number of columns pushed or pulled is relative to the total number of columns for the layout.
 ```css
 @include push(6);
 ```